jwatson-CO-edu/SPARROW/README.md

     [ ] T: Repeat efficiency test(s)
     [ ] E: Was this easier or harder to parse?
     [ ] E: Did you notice any advantages?
+{ } Garbage Collection, 2022-11-25 - If SPARROW has a pre-allocated implementation by this point, then investigate GC
 ```
 ### **FINCH Transition**: What are you even doing?
 `[ ]` Manage the FINCH vision